wp-cli/handbook/repository-management.md

 Labels are an important organizational tool to communicate the state and progress of the work being done.
 [Committers](https://github.com/orgs/wp-cli/teams/committers) are required to keep these up-to-date.

+Keeping issues and pull requests accurately labeled helps us make sense of issue tracker usage in aggregate and more easily search closed issues and pull requests for past discussion.

 ### Groups Of Labels

 Labels can be part of a label group, a concept that is applicable to all packages.
 The actual labels that are available can depend on the actual package, but the groups always have the same semantic role.